Agricultural Literacy Curriculum Matrix

 graze: to feed on grass

-NRCS: the Natural Resources Conservation Service (the modern-day Soil Conservation Service) provides financial and technical assistance to help farmers implement conservation practices
+Natural Resources Conservation Services (NRCS): (the modern-day Soil Conservation Service) provides financial and technical assistance to help farmers implement conservation practices

 Background Agricultural Connections